Outstanding Vinotheks Details

 Outstanding Vinothek on the Mosel

 Few places offer a more stunning view of the wildly attractive Mosel Valley landscapes than the vinothek of Ludger Veit.
-A puristic, linear and austere low-rise building absent any bells and whistles, but with a picturesque panoramic view over the gentle hilly landscape around the Hüttenkopf, at 423 meters the second highest rise on the Mosel.
+A puristic, linear and austere low-rise building free of any embellishments, but with a picturesque panoramic view over the gentle hilly landscape around the Hüttenkopf, at 423 meters the second highest rise on the Mosel.
 Thanks to the large bank of windows, there are plenty of sightlines from the airily appointed interior of the 150-square-meter space and — in nice weather — from the 40-square-meter terrace.
 A place to come and enjoy the views.
 And then there are the exquisite wines too.

 Old vintner homes and splendid half-timbered houses shape the look of the twisting alleys of Osann-Monzel, a small town in the Middle Mosel.
 Old Rome had a foothold here, and as far back as the 10th century a census of the possessions of the Diocese of Trier included "Osanna" and "muncele villam."
 By those standards, the history of the estate is still relatively young.
 While wine played a role for Ludger Veit's ancestors, grape cultivation was only a side occupation.
 Ludger Viet himself took over the estate from his father in 1984, at the tender age of 19.
 At the time its holdings totaled only one single hectare.
 While land-poor, he was rich in willpower, motivation and ideas for seeing his dream come to life.